-Miley Cyrus’ 19-Year-Old Sister Noah Proves Shirtless Runs In The Family In Black Bra & Open Jacket
+Miley Cyrus’ 19-Year-Old Sister Noah Proves Going Shirtless Runs In The Family In Black Bra & Open Jacket

-Miley Cyrus’ younger sister Noah is proving that two can play at the shirtless blazer trend – the SHE IS COMING singer famously rocked a shirtless pantsuit at the 2018 Met Gala in New York City.
+Miley Cyrus’ younger sister Noah is proving that two can play at the shirtless trend – the SHE IS COMING singer famously rocked a shirtless pantsuit look at the 2018 Met Gala in New York City.
 Noah has taken to Instagram with a similar look, although the low-frills setting and blurred photography were a million miles away from the glitzy finish seen at the world’s annual fashion event.

-Noah’s photo showed her shot in what may have been her bedroom – a wall covered with collage photographs suggested a home setting, with Noah herself appearing in the foreground as she offset her backdrop.
-The 19-year-old hadn’t been shot full length, but her outfit was still ticking boxes for a being a little out there.
+Noah’s snap showed her pictured in what may have been her bedroom – a wall covered with collage photographs suggested a home setting, with Noah herself appearing in the foreground.
+The 19-year-old didn’t post a full-length shot, but her outfit was still ticking boxes for being a little out there.

-Noah sported a sexy black bra with a patterned jacket in whites, blacks, and pastels, although she had opted out of a shirt.
+Noah sported a sexy black bra and a patterned jacket in white, black, and pastel shades, although she had opted out of wearing a shirt.
 The star delivered her trademark natural beauty via a direct gaze and minimal flourishes – a little makeup seemed to be all that Noah needed.
 The brunette’s long and dark hair was loose around her shoulders, with a subdued facial expression reflecting the singer’s caption: racy as the outfit may have been, the post itself didn’t center around sex appeal or looks.

 View this post on Instagram